| |

 What are the best beginner hikes near major cities?

-I’d start with Discovery Park, Runyon Canyon, Starved Rock, Mount Falcon, and Bull Hill.
-They all offer clear routes and strong payoff without needing expert skills.
+Discovery Park, Runyon Canyon, Starved Rock, Mount Falcon, and Bull Hill are all strong starting points.
+They offer clear routes and strong payoff without needing expert skills.

 How far should I drive for a day hike?

-For most beginners, I think one to two hours each way is the sweet spot.
+For most beginners, one to two hours each way is the sweet spot.
 Longer than that, and the drive can drain the fun out of the day.

 Are hikes near major cities always crowded?

 Not always, but popular trails fill fast on weekends.
-That’s why I start early, go later in the day, or pick a backup trail before leaving home.
+Starting early, going later in the day, or picking a backup trail before leaving home all help.

 What should I pack for these hikes?

 Keep it basic, but don’t show up empty-handed.
-I bring water, snacks, a light layer, sun protection, and shoes with grip every time.
+Water, snacks, a light layer, sun protection, and shoes with grip cover most city-access day hikes.

 The best hikes near major cities aren’t always the most famous ones.
 They’re the ones that fit real life, still feel scenic, and don’t punish you for being new.